Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Related Work

 \section{Related Work}

-Researchers are extensively exploring the use of LLMs to assist developers in several software engineering tasks, including code generation~\cite{Caumartin2025}, software migration~\cite{Ziftci2025, Wang2025, Almeida2024}, program repair~\cite{Kulsum2024}, code review~\cite{Sghaier2025}, and test case generation~\cite{Chen2024, alshahwan2024automated, schafer2023empirical}.
+Researchers are extensively exploring the use of LLMs to assist developers in several software engineering tasks, including code generation~\citep{Caumartin2025}, software migration~\citep{Ziftci2025, Wang2025, Almeida2024}, program repair~\citep{Kulsum2024}, code review~\citep{Sghaier2025}, and test case generation~\citep{alshahwan2024automated,Chen2024, schafer2023empirical}.
 In this section, we provide an overview of studies on LLMs for software development and focus on their use for code smell detection.

-\textbf{Static analysis tools for code smell detection.} Prior research has extensively studied code smell detection using static analysis tools~\cite{fernandes2016review,paiva2017evaluation,tsantalis2008jdeodorant}.
-Fernandes et al.\cite{fernandes2016review} conducted a systematic literature review and comparative study of code smell detection tools, revealing substantial overlap and redundancy among tools, as well as wide variation in recall and precision across smells.
-Paiva et al.\cite{paiva2017evaluation} evaluated the accuracy and agreement of three popular tools, Deodorant, PMD, and JSpIRIT, showing that tool effectiveness strongly depends on the smell type and that high agreement often stems from identifying non-smelly entities rather than true positives.
-Tsantalis et al.~\cite{tsantalis2008jdeodorant} introduced JDeodorant, a refactoring-aware detection strategy that highlights the benefits of coupling code smell detection with concrete refactoring opportunities.
+\textbf{Static analysis tools for code smell detection.} Prior research has extensively studied code smell detection using static analysis tools~\citep{fernandes2016review,paiva2017evaluation,tsantalis2008jdeodorant}. \citet{fernandes2016review} conducted a systematic literature review and comparative study of code smell detection tools, revealing substantial overlap and redundancy among tools, as well as wide variation in recall and precision across smells. \citet{paiva2017evaluation} evaluated the accuracy and agreement of three popular tools, Deodorant, PMD, and JSpIRIT, showing that tool effectiveness strongly depends on the smell type and that high agreement often stems from identifying non-smelly entities rather than true positives. \citet{tsantalis2008jdeodorant} introduced JDeodorant, a refactoring-aware detection strategy that highlights the benefits of coupling code smell detection with concrete refactoring opportunities.
 Building upon these foundations, our study investigates whether modern LLMs can overcome some of the limitations observed in traditional tools and earlier machine learning models by leveraging richer contextual understanding of source code.